gentlee/react-redux-cache/README.md

 #### Invalidation

-`cache-expired` fetch policy (default) skips fetching if result is already cached, but we can invalidate cached query results using `invalidateQuery` action to make it run again on a next mount.
+`FetchPolicy.NoCacheOrExpired` (default) skips fetching on fetch triggers if result is already cached, but we can invalidate cached query results using `invalidateQuery` action to make it run again on a next mount.

 ```typescript